Observational Tests of Regular Black Holes with Scalar Hair and their Stability: Null geodesics

 where the ($-$) sign corresponds to photons falling into the event horizon and the ($+$) sign corresponds to photons that escape to infinity, and note that the above equation depends on the energy $E$.
 Also, for the negative sign the equation gives the result that the photons arrive at the event horizon in a finite affine parameter $\lambda_+=(\rho_i-r_+)/E$.
 On the other hand, from Eq. (\ref{w.13}) we obtain

 which we compute numerically.
 The behavior of the coordinate time $t(r)$ for the motion of photons with $L=0$ is shown for different values of the parameter $A = 0, 1, 2, 3, 4, 4.71$, with $m=1$ and $\rho_i = 8$, in Fig. \ref{f444}.
 For $A = 0$, corresponding to the Schwarzschild limit, the coordinate time $t(r)$ diverges as the photon approaches the event horizon, reproducing the well-known behavior perceived by a distant observer.
-As the parameter $A$ increases, the radius of the event horizon $r_{+}$ decreases, and the coordinate time still diverges at the horizon, which means that a photon takes an infinite coordinate time to reach it or escape to spatial infinity.
+As the parameter $A$ increases, the radius of the event horizon $r_{+}$ decreases in $r$-chart, the invariant areal radius of the horizon $\omega(r_+)$ increases and the coordinate time still diverges at the horizon, which means that a photon takes an infinite coordinate time to reach it or escape to spatial infinity.
 Consequently, a distant observer never sees the photon crossing the horizon.
 Therefore, the causal structure at large distances remains qualitatively similar to that of the Schwarzschild spacetime, while the parameter $A$ mainly modifies the near-horizon geometry by shifting $r_{+}$ to smaller values.
 It should be noted that the coordinate time $t$ is independent of the photon energy.